 South Coast Wines

 A region that’s steeped in agricultural, growing so much of the amazing produce we enjoy, it’s no wonder that it also produces amazing grapes.
 The long, warm growing season, nutrient rich sandy soil, and Lake Erie breezes combine to create a perfect climate for vineyards to thrive.
 There are currently 10 wineries located within the South Coast Wines region and all are producing fabulous, award-winning wines.
+For exploring, you'll definitely want to pick up $10 tasting voucher that gives you free tastings at each winery for a full day!
 All of the wineries in the area can be found on the Toast the Coast Trail and you can explore them with a couple of great guided tour providers, Ride the Bine and Buzz Tour Company.
 Swing by and check out special events throughout the year too!

 With vineyards first planted in 1970, Quai Du Vin Estate Winery was one of the oldest wineries in Ontario’s Southwest and the oldest in the South Coast Wines region.
 Producing over 90,000 bottles per year in the heart of Elgin County, winemaker Jamie Quai is passionate about crafting wines people enjoy drinking and support the experiences in life: complimenting favourite meals, bring friends together, and accentuate the special events.
 One sip of one of Jamie's wines and you'll taste all that passion!